diode-docs/diode-docs/content/docs/Features/cli-commands.md

 <u>Example usage:</u>

-Publish private content to all clients listed in the "my-auth-list" name and refresh the client list every five minutes.
+Publish private content to all clients listed as members of the "my-auth-list" name, and refresh the member list every five minutes.

 > diode -bnscachetime=5m0s publish -private 80:80,my-auth-list